bradendubois/Interactive-Amiibo-Stand/README.md

 ## Acknowledgements / Other Resources

-- For a neat video showing what this can look like when done, see [Modus]'s (the author of the original repository) [video showing it in action](https://www.youtube.com/watch?v=nZ2LU7xCp8U&feature=youtu.be).
+- For a neat video showing what this can look like when done, see [Modus](https://github.com/ModusPwnin)'s (the author of the original repository) [video showing it in action](https://www.youtube.com/watch?v=nZ2LU7xCp8U&feature=youtu.be).
 - Modus also made an [imgur album](https://imgur.com/a/HaJBy) showing it being built.
 - [Willem_Pijl](https://www.instructables.com/member/Willem_Pijl/) made their own [instructable building theirs](https://www.instructables.com/id/Interactive-Arduino-Amiibo-Stand/), and they use Modus's original code on it, so following that guide should also work.
 I think this one makes a better looking stand than the original.